Roman Catholic

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the World War II took part in heroic defense on 20‐24.09.1939 of Grodno — from Russian barbarians, who resorted to tying captured Poles to their tanks and using them as shields — together with Fr Innocent Guz, Fr Francis Zakrzewski and Fr Henry Hlebowicz, among others.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II took part on 20‐24.09.1939 in heroic defense of Grodno — from Russian barbarians, who resorted to tying captured Poles to their tanks and using them as shields — together with Fr Innocent Guz, Fr Francis Zakrzewski and Fr Henry Hlebowicz, among others.

 Ministered as chaplain to the Sisters of Loreto in Warsaw–Praga (1939‐1944).